orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - [ ] Against forgetting/violation/inconsistencies
 	- [ ] Forgetting but remembering one has forgotten - structure, but acknowledgement, structure is missing.
 	- [ ] It's crossing some directionality and finding one cannot return back?
 (That would imply next time step or something - any inconsistency possibly
-	- [ ] How could failures be detected?
-How can failures be prevented?
 	- [ ] Redundancy: redundancy defined as aiding the resolving of unresolved values? (if compression is the goal: least redundant, if the goal is adaptability; sparsity)
 	- [ ] Self-imposed limitations to see if that can be sufficient
 		- [ ] "What if I were to treat this as forgotten, what would happen?"